Carrots Are Orange

 The Recess Queen

-In addition, the Recess Queen reads with a fun, wonderful rhythmic manner.
+In addition, the Recess Queen reads in a fun, excellent rhythmic manner.
 Furthermore, children love the artwork, too.
-Finally, the lessons contained within its pages include self-esteem, courage, integrity, and other character building traits.
+Finally, the lessons contained within its pages include self-esteem, courage, integrity, and other character-building traits.
 A must-have for your home and classroom.

 Books to teach a child about courage Princess Knight